Keyboard shortcuts

 Forwarding ports in the firewall or the router

-Matrix's default federation port is port 8448, and clients must be using port 443.
+Matrix’s default federation port is port 8448, and clients must be using port 443.
 If you would like to use only port 443, or a different port, you will need to setup delegation.
-Tuwunel has config options for doing delegation, or you can configure your reverse proxy to manually serve the necessary JSON files to do delegation (see the [global.well_known] config section).
+Tuwunel has config options for doing delegation, or you can configure your reverse proxy to manually serve the necessary JSON files to do delegation (see the [global.well_known] config section and the delegation example).

 If Tuwunel runs behind a router or in a container and has a different public IP address than the host system these public ports need to be forwarded directly or indirectly to the port mentioned in the config.